 I’m going to assume that you’ve done all of your research.
 Having settled on those critical points, you need to bring it all together.

 But before you price your prints, you cannot forget the ‘hidden’ costs of running your business.
 And, more importantly, you want to have a good hard think about the sort of profit you can expect to make.
+Keeping in mind how much to charge for prints can be challenging, but it’s essential.

 When starting, don’t get too carried away with dreams of making it big!